vyapp/vy/BOOK.md

 ### Replace on

 Set a pattern and a replacement for the pattern.
 Make the cursor jump back/next to the pattern.
-Once the cursor is positioned at the pattern then press the Key-Command below in NORMAL mode.
+Once the cursor is positioned at the pattern then press the keycommand below in NORMAL mode:

     <Control-Right>

 The matched pattern will be replaced for the previously set replacement.
-This Key-Command is specially useful when one doesn't know which matched pattern should be replaced really.
+This keycommand is specially useful when one doesn't know which matched pattern should be replaced really.

 ***

-### Search selected text
+### Search patterns inside selected text

-This is a Key-Command that is powerful.
+This is a powerful feature.
 One could select ranges of text then do searches inside these ranges.
 The matched patterns will be highlighed.

 First, use range selection or block selection or whatever other kind of selection to select some region.
-Then switch to NORMAL mode.
+Set a search pattern then switch to NORMAL mode and press:

-Press.

     <Control-Left>